Temporomandibular disorders (TMD) is the name given to several problems with jaw

 time during their lives.
 These joint and muscle problems are complex.
 So

-finding the right diagnosis and treatment of TM disorders may take some
+finding the right diagnosis and treatment of TMD may take some

 Common symptoms include joint pain, muscle pain, headaches, joint sounds,